WHAT IS THE RED BULL RAMPAGE?

 THE RIDERS SHOWED WHY THEY’RE THE BEST FREERIDERS ON THE PLANET

-As the event played out, you could see that the gloves were off between these heavy hitters in the freeride mountain biking world.
+Not surprisingly, as the event played out, you could see that the gloves were off between these heavy hitters in the freeride mountain biking world.
 The main competitor in the past being the wind, this year, luckily it did not make an appearance allowing the guys to send all of the massive tricks they had planned out for their runs.
-This was also the first year there were no catastrophic crashes or injuries.
+Additionally, this was the first year there were no catastrophic crashes or injuries.
 Everyone was happy about that.

 Kurt Sorge wound up on the podium in first place for the third time.
 Throwing down some massive flips, and a smooth run, he earned the top spot with a total score of 92.66 .
 Proving to the world that he is the one of the best, and can still hold his own after fathering two kids, family man Cam Zink stomped into Second place with a hair raising run down one of the steepest chutes in Rampage history named “The Scar” He then proceeded to back flip off his drop, before the road in the same steep upper section.